jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Meromorphic functions and singularities.md

 ### Singularities at $\infty$

-It turns out to be important to be useful to think of these functions on the [[Complex Analysis --- math-135/notes/The extended complex plane|extended complex plane]] as well.
+It turns out to be important to be useful to think of these functions on the [[Complex analysis --- math-135/notes/The extended complex plane|extended complex plane]] as well.

 ##### _definition:_ singularity at $\infty$